Topics Map > LMS > Canvas

 How to Embed Kaltura Video into a Canvas Discussion Reply

-Instructors: Provide the following instructions to your students by linking to this KB doc: Canvas - How to add or embed a video in your Canvas course using Kaltura Media (UW-Madison).
+Instructors: Provide the following instructions to your students by linking to this KB doc: Canvas - How to embed a video in Canvas with the rich content editor (RCE) using Kaltura Media (UW-Madison).